Home · Conflict Zones · Bounty Hunting · Community Goals · Guides · Ship Anatomy · Screenshot Limpet · Contributing

 TL;DR Laser Mining Platinum in an overlap is the current meta.

 As of the late 2020 game rebalancing from Frontier, mining is not as profitable as it once was.
 Gone are the days of making close to a billion credits in a few hours.
 With that said, mining can still be a profitable venture, netting you close to 100 - 150 million credits in an hour.
 This will vary based on your ship, outfitting, engineering, and overall skill.
 Naturally it also includes luck when it comes to finding a good station to sell.
 Demand is now dynamic so data from third-party sites that is older than a few hours is often highly inaccurate.
+Overlaps were also nerfed, but they are still better than no overlap.

 Console/Legacy Note